Training

 FAIR principles in practice for health data

-In this training we offer a detailed example of the implementation of FAIR principles, demonstrating how the different principles and criteria have been applied to the various components of the SPHN framework.
+In this training, we offer a detailed example of the implementation of the FAIR principles, demonstrating how the different principles and criteria have been applied to the various components of the SPHN framework.

 available resources